- Home

 - 7 ways to slow down time

-When you think about childhood, do you remember how long the summer holidays seemed?
-And yet, in contrast, many would agree that our adult years seem to fly by, leaving us wondering where the time went.
-This can cause us to feel overwhelmed, out of control, and wishing time would slow down.
+When you think about your childhood, do you remember how long the summer holidays seemed?
+And yet, many would agree that our adult years fly by, leaving us wondering where the time went.
+This can lead us to feel overwhelmed, out of control, and wishing time would slow down.

 While we can’t change how fast the world turns, the good news is that there are things we can do to help slow down our perception of time and make the most of every moment.